axkit/bitset/README.md

 ## Licensing

-This package is open-source and distributed under the MIT License.
-Contributions and feedback are welcome!
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.